milojs/milo/README.md

 Component class is based on an abstract ```FacetedObject``` class that can be applied to any domain where objects can be represented via collection of facets (a facet is an object of a certain class, it holds its own configuration, data and methods).

 In a way, facets pattern is an inversion of adapter pattern - while the latter allows finding a class/methods that has specific functionality, faceted object is simply constructed to have these functionalities.
-In this way it is possible to create a virtually unlimited number of component classes with a very limited number of building blocks without having any hierarchy of classes - all components inherit directly from Component class.
+In this way it is possible to create a virtually unlimited number of component classes with a very limited number of building blocks without having tall hierarchy of classes - most components inherit directly from Component class.

+At the same time milo supports inheritance mechanism when subclass can add facets to those that are already in superclass and to redefine configuration of inherited facets.

 ### Mixins